Deltares-research/SPUIS/docs/source/tutorial.rst

 Each profile follows the same structure.
 The first line consists of ``profile number`` ``number of y-values`` ``roughness``.
 This line is then followed by as many lines as indicated in ``number of y-values``.
 Each of these lines indicates the ``y-value`` ``width at y-value`` ``wet perimeter at y-value``.
 Each profile must be defined by a minimum of 2 and a maximum of 20 :math:`y`-values.

-Let's first create an example profile for a canal with sloped sides.
-We will define the profile at three y-locations and assume that the roughness length of its sandy bed is :math:`k_{s}` = 0.01 m.
-The sketch below shows how the width ``W`` and wetted perimeter ``P`` (indicated in blue and orange, respectively) are defined.
+Let's first create an example profile for the upstream canal with sloped sides.
+We will define the profile at seven y-locations and assume that the roughness length of its sandy bed is :math:`k_{s}` = 0.01 m.
+The sketch below shows how the width ``W`` and wetted perimeter ``P`` (indicated in blue and orange, respectively) are defined for the first three y-locations.
 The first y-value of the description is always zero, as it refers to the reference bed level that was defined in the previous section.

 .. image:: ../images/sketch_profile1.png

-Since the width of the canal at this location varies a lot with height, the width and wetted perimeter are described at a total of 7 :math:`y`-values for this profile:
+Since the width of the canal at this location varies a lot with height, the width and wetted perimeter are described at a total of seven :math:`y`-values for this profile:

 .. code-block:: none